 Job hunting is actually similar to establishing your personal brand as a business.
 You can use your headline to write your elevator pitch.

-You can peek into profiles of people within your industry, and get inspirations from their headlines.
+You can peek into profiles of people within your industry, and get inspiration from their headlines.

 3. Say your accomplishments in the work experience

 People will tend to skim your work experiences.
 So make it in bullet points, concise, and easy to read.
-Also use accomplishments instead of job descriptions.
+Also, use accomplishments instead of job descriptions.
 Add data, metrics, and numbers.
-Show the recruiters that you're not only one of the potential candidates who knows how to do a job, but you can actually get the job done.
+Show the recruiters that you're not only one of the potential candidates who know how to do a job, but you can actually get the job done.

 4. Fill out all the skills

 LinkedIn allows you 50 slots of skills.
 Use all of them if possible.
-Some keywords that recruiters use to do LinkedIn search are skills.
-So if you wanted to show up more in the search results, try to think what keywords that people will use to find you.
+Some keywords that recruiters use to do LinkedIn searches are skills.
+So if you wanted to show up more in the search results, try to think what keywords people will use to find you.

-Don't forget to add soft skills like team player, communication, adaptability, and leadership.
+Don't forget to add soft skills like being a team player, communication, adaptability, and leadership.
 These are the traits that will make you a great person to work with.

 5. Have your resume ready